-Often recognised by their wiry and thick fur, Jack Russell Terriers usually have hair that is mainly white in colour although they can feature patches of fawn, yellow or black on their head and tail.
+Often recognised by their wiry and thick fur, Jack Russell Terriers usually have hair that is mainly white in colour, although they can feature patches of fawn, yellow or black on their head and tail.

 Making an excellent companion dog, the Jack Russell Terrier is an intelligent and brave pet.
-They have been described as skillful and eager, as well as reckless.
+They have been described as skilful and eager, as well as reckless.
 They love to take part in agility and flyball games and require a lot of exercise due to their bundles of energy.

 Things to watch out for

 Jack Russell Terriers are intelligent and very eager to learn, making them quick to train.
 However, they have a willingness to be independent so the breed is recommended to people with dog training experience.

 Although this breed is loyal and enjoys playing with children, Jack Russell Terriers can be a bit unruly and snap unexpectedly.

 Because these dogs can become easily bored, they may become moody and destructive when not stimulated for long periods of time.
 Because of this, it’s important that they have an owner that dedicates time each day to exercise and play with them.